Saura painting

-Saura painting is a style of wall mural paintings associated with the Saura tribals of the state of Odisha in India.
-These paintings, also called ikons (or ekons) are visually similar to Warli paintings and hold religious significance for the Sauras.
+Saura (also "Sora", "Ikons", "Ekons" or "Italons") is a mural style invented and practised by the Sora people of Odisha, India.
+These paintings are visually similar to Warli paintings and hold religious significance for the Sora people.

-The Saura tribe
+Sora people

-Sauras are among the most ancient of tribes in India and find mention in the Hindu epics of Ramayana and Mahabharata.
-Savari, Rama's devotee in the Ramayana and Jara, the hunter who mortally wounded Krishna with an arrow, are thought to have been members of this tribe.
-Lord Krishna's body is believed to have flowed into the sea near Puri as a wooden log and the idol Jagannath at Puri is believed to have been sculpted from it.
-Saura paintings are an integral part of the religious ceremonies of the Saura tribals and are found in the southern Odisha districts of Rayagada, Ganjam, Gajapati and Koraput.
-Saura paintings were first studied by the famous anthropologist Verrier Elwin.
+The Sora people are a Munda Adivasi tribe in India.
+The Hindu epic Ramayana mentions of Savari, a devotee of Rama, the Mahabharata mention of Jara, the hunter who mortally wounds Krishna, are thought to have been members of this tribe.
+Myths related to the Hindu deity Jagannath also mention of the Sora people.

 Paintings

-The Saura wall paintings are called Italons or Ikons (or Ekons) and are dedicated to Idital (also Edital) the main deity of the Sauras.
-These paintings draw upon tribal folklore and have ritualistic importance.
-Ikons make extensive use of symbolically pregnant icons that mirror the quotidian chores of the Sauras.
-People, horses, elephants, the sun and the moon and the tree of life are recurring motifs in these ikons.
-Ikons were originally painted on the walls of the Saura's adobe huts.
-The paintings' backdrop is prepared from red or yellow ochre earth which is then painted over using brushes fashioned from tender bamboo shoots.
-Ekons use natural dyes and chromes derived from ground white stone, hued earth, and vermilion and mixtures of tamarind seed, flower and leaf extracts.
+The Ikon paintings are an integral part of the religious ceremonies of the Sora people and are found mostly in the southern Odisha districts of Rayagada, Ganjam, Gajapati and Koraput.
+Outside the community, these paintings were first studied by the anthropologist Verrier Elwin.
+The paintings are dedicated to Idital (also "Edital") the main deity of the Sora people and they draw upon the Sora folklore, showing ritualistic importance.
+Ikons make extensive use of symbolically pregnant icons that mirror the quotidian chores of the Sora people.
+People, horses, elephants, the sun and the moon and the tree of life are recurring motifs in ikons.
+Ikons were originally painted on the walls of the Sora adobe huts.
+The painting backdrops are prepared from red or yellow ochre earth which are then painted over using brushes fashioned from tender bamboo shoots.
+Ikons use natural dyes and chromes derived from ground white stone, hued earth, and vermilion and mixtures of tamarind seed, flower and leaf extracts.

 Ikons are worshipped during special religious and cultural occasions such as child-birth, harvest, marriage and the construction of a new house.
 Ikons are not commissioned frequently and an existing one can be regularly used for mundane rituals.
 The building of a new dwelling however necessitates the commissioning of an ekon, which is painted in a dark corner inside the home where its creation is accompanied by the recital of a specific set of prayers.
-Traditionally, Kudangs, the priestly class among the Sauras, painted the ikons since they also had the expertise to explain the symbolic import of the images contained therein to the villagers.
-Thus the ikons also became a part of the aural tradition of the Sauras that linked them to their traditions and customs.
+Traditionally, Kudangs, the priestly class among the Sora people, painted the ikons since they also had the expertise to explain the symbolic import of the images contained therein to the villagers.
+Thus the ikons also became a part of the aural tradition of the Sora people that linked them to their traditions and customs.
 Today the Kudangs have been supplanted by artists and paintings are often executed in non-traditional locales.